Luis Francisco Cuéllar

 Luis Francisco Cuéllar Carvajal (December 22, 1940 – December 22, 2009) was a Colombian politician, serving as Mayor of Morelia, Governor of the Caquetá Department from 2008 to 2009, and Deputy Governor of Caqueta from 2000 to 2003.
 He is known for being kidnapped and murdered by the Revolutionary Armed Forces of Colombia, and for being kidnapped and held for ransom four times.

 Biography

 Cuellar was born in Timaná, Huila, Colombia on December 22, 1940.
 Prior to his political career, he worked as a cattle rancher.
 He married Imelda Galindo de Cuéllar in 1968, and the couple stayed together until his death.
 Cuellar was a Roman Catholic.

 Political career

 Cuéllar served as deputy of the department of Caquetá from 2000 to 2003, and governor from January 1, 2008, until his murder on December 22, 2009.
-He also served as the Mayor of Morelia from 1996 to 1998.
+He also served as the mayor of Morelia from 1996 to 1998.
 In 1997, he related his experiences as a hostage and met relatives of hostages being held by FARC.
 He was a member in the Indigenous Social Alliance Movement and the Colombian People's Party.
 During his term as governor, he established the Cuellar Public Health Laboratory in Florencia.
-He also ordered a variety internationally made sports facilities for Caqueta schools.
+He also ordered a variety of internationally made sports facilities for Caqueta schools.

-Kidnappings

-Cuellar was kidnapped and held for ransom four times by the Revolutionary Armed Forces of Colombia (FARC) between 1987 and 1999:

-1987

-Cuellar was first kidnapped in 1987, when FARC rebels came to his farm and waited for him at the gate.
-He was released after the ransom was paid.

-1990

-In 1990, he was kidnapped along with his wife, but released after paying ransom.
-Two months later, his wife and brother, merchant Orlando Cuellar were kidnapped, but released days later.

-1995

-Cuellar was elected Mayor of Morelia in 1995, and was kidnapped while in office.
-He was kidnapped near the county seat of Morelia, along with his wife, her sister Agnes, and his driver.
-They spent seven months in captivity before being released after a ransom was paid.

-1999

-Cuellar was kidnapped near a church in 1999, but was released after a ransom was again paid to the FARC.